mikedepetris/Foundations_of_HPC_2022_final_project/README.md

 where:

 - [report.pdf](report.pdf) contains a detailed report of all the exercises in this documents.
 - [README.md](README.md) is a file in markdown language that describes briefly what was done.
-- exercise1/README.MD   explains all the files present in the directory and gives detailed information on
+- [exercise1/README.MD](./exercise1/README.md) explains all the files present in the directory and gives detailed information on
   - which software stack should be used to compile the codes and run all the programs.
   - a short description of scripts used to complete the exercise.
-  - a short description of the datasets available (in .csv file are commma separated values) to produce any kind of provided figures
+  - a short description of the datasets available (in .csv file are commma separated values) to produce any kind of provided figures.
- - exercise2/README.MD should explain all the files present in the exercise 2 directory
+ - [exercise2/README.MD](./exercise2/README.md) explains all the files present in the exercise 2 directory.

 ## exercise 1:  parallel  programming
 Implementation of a parallel version of the famous Conway's Game of Life ("GOL") and scalability study in different conditions.
 The parallelism is implemented as a hybrid MPI/openMP, that means that the same code is designed with both a distributed memory approach and a shared memory approach.